 In the Indian context, only a few studies have rigorously analysed household finance-related issues using large country-level datasets.
 Vishwanath et al. (2020) identify that trust issues in the financial system, cognitive and behavioural biases, and heterogeneous needs based on wealth levels, education, and region of residence drive the financial decision of Indian households.
 Additionally, they identify the challenges and explore the scope for innovation toward achieving universal financial inclusion.
-Likewise, Rampal and Biswas (2022) investigate the socioeconomic determinants of household investment portfolios of low-income households.
+Likewise, Rampal and Biswas (2022) investigate the socioeconomic determinants of household investment portfolios of low-income households in India.
+Their results identify affordability as the critical indicator for asset holding of households.
 They also find that factors like educational attainment, social connection, and confidence in institutions play a major role in investment and the likelihood of owning a diversified portfolio.
 Additionally, Das et al. (2019) identify caste, faith, and gender are the key determinants of homeownership.